‘Nature Talks’ Healing Walks

 Being in nature has other benefits too like developing a mutually respectful relationship with the earth, deepening our practice of earth care, fair share and place tending.
 The gifts of awe and wonder emerge as your intuitive skills to communicate with the more-than-human world become finely tuned.
 People on regular forest therapy walks report feeling happier, developing deeper more meaningful relationships, feeling more connected with the land and its species, having more energy and developing a more attuned intuition.

 So what are you waiting for?
 Turn your screen off and get out there!
-Your body will thank you for it.
+Your mind and body will thank you for it.

 Why go with a guide?

-Lucy Van Sambeek is a Certified Nature and Forest Therapy guide in training with the ANFT.
-Based in Darwin, Lucy has been working as a social worker in remote and urban Aboriginal communities in the Northern Territory for the last 10 years.
+Lucy Van Sambeek is a Certified Guide trained by the Association of Nature and Forest Therapy and a member of Nature and Wellbeing Australia.
+Living in the Nambucca Valley, Lucy brings more than 10 years experience as a social worker in remote and urban Aboriginal communities in the Northern Territory.
 Her passion is bringing opportunities for healing to people through nature, art and storytelling.

 *Milroy, G & J. in Morgan in Heartsick for Country, eds.
 Tjalamiu, M., & Kwaymullina, B. & Kwaymullina, B.